alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 - Ensure that documentation is up-to-date with code base

 ##### Progress

+###### April-May 2024

+Working on replacing Log Analytics/OMS agent with Azure Monitor Agent

+    OMS agent is being retired in August 2024, and should be replaced with Azure Monitor Agent Described in issue
+    Successfully added AMA to several Linux VMs and (partially) connected to Log Analytics workspace

+Investigating replacement of Log Analytics Agent with Azure Monitor Agent

+Testing possible solutions for moving to Azure Monitor Agent, as per issue

+###### February-March 2024

 Have worked on updating software used within SREs to ensure the security and functionality of the environment: